is my means of communicating my most

 moodier feelings created by fog or mist.

-work is exhibited extensively at home and
+Conrad's work is exhibited extensively at home

-collected around the world.
+and collected around the world.

-In 1976 his Son Paul was born and 19 months
+his Son Paul was born.

-later his wife perished in a car accident.
+perished in a car accident.
+Ever since,

-in today's society, through his creative work,
+today's society, through his creative work, his

-has graduated from University and is today a
+graduated from University and is today a

 practicing physiotherapist with his own